 Waipukurau Water SH2 Bore Upgrade

-The new bores are currently under development as we clear them ready for the pumps to be installed, over the next few weeks we pump test the bores to understand their capacity.
+The new bores are currently under development as we clear them ready to produce water once pumps are installed, over the next few weeks we pump test the bores to understand their capacity.

 The new transformer was installed yesterday on site, and is now ready for commissioning once the electrical control room is complete.

-This week we continue to work on preparing the borefield for the new pipework to be installed.
+This week we continue to work on preparing the bore field for the new underground pipework to be installed.

-The transformer is also planned to be installed on site on Wed 18th December - ready to be turned on when the electrical room is equipped.
+The transformer is planned to be installed on site on Wed 18th December - ready to be turned on when the electrical room is equipped and complete.

 The screens have arrived and we commence installing them into the bores this week.